 Cities · 3 Min read

 Here are some of our favorite spots in The 6 (as Toronto is referred to by Torontonians and also, Drake fans):

-Check what your best travel options to get to Montréal are with the shoopit extension!
+Check what your best travel options to get to Toronto are with the shoopit!